denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 ## Implementation: Separate EBS Volume for storing/decoupling the IoT Data  <!-- omit in toc -->

 ## Context
-This document provides a detailed overview of how I implemented the creation and mounting of the separate `EBS` data volume within the `CI/CD` workflow.
+This document provides a detailed overview how I implemented the creation and mounting of the separate `EBS` data volume within the `CI/CD` workflow.
 It also outlines the decisions I made and the challenges encountered throughout the development process.

 <div style="page-break-after: always;"></div>